 The seriousness of Arizona’s prohibited possessor law means you need to have an attorney who knows your rights, and who can help you make the best decisions possible during this most trying time.
 Phoenix Criminal Attorney provides our clients with focused legal assistance for even the most challenging prohibited possessor charges.

 We will not stop fighting for your rights by making sure that every possible legal option and defense strategy is available to you.
-If you have been charged with being a prohibited possessor, or with the prohibited use of a firearm in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you have been charged with being a prohibited possessor, or with the prohibited use of a firearm in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.